FreakC-Foundation/FreakC/TUTORIAL.md

 		:: Don't add any file extension.
 For example, don't add ".bat" or ".fclang" in GrabFnc[fnc] file_name

+### Indent and empty lines
+When using a procedure, please don't have any empty lines, or don't indent your code:

+	If ::code is empty, then it would cause errors ProduceTrash[fnc]
+		::code
+	EndTrash[fnc]

+However, this would work fine:

+	If ::code is empty, then it would not cause errors ProduceTrash[fnc]
+	::code
+	EndTrash[fnc]

+Or it's just better to not have any empty lines 😌

 # Object Oriented Programming
 You can implement OOP like this: